 Most accident lawyers offer a free consultation.
 Take advantage of this, and ask them questions about their fees and contract terms.
 A good, experienced personal injury lawyer will lay everything out for you and explain their fee structure.
 If you have any questions about their services, you can get those answered during the free consultation.

 Although the contingency fee is what most people think about in regards to accident lawyers, there are other fees associated with personal injury cases.
-Common costs in injury cases come from:
+Common costs in car accident cases include:

 - Obtaining medical records